prysmaticlabs/documentation/website/docs/install/install-with-script.md

   </TabItem>
 </Tabs>

-After The Merge, beacon nodes will require a locally-running execution node.

 <JwtGenerationPartial />

 This guide assumes that you've placed your `jwt.hex` file in your `consensus` directory, but you can place it anywhere and revise the below commands as needed.